 What’s the best weather for COPD when heat, cold, altitude and humidity are all things to consider?

-With your health in mind, the Lung Health Institute is here to give you a clear understanding of The Best Weather for COPD: Where to Go and What to Avoid.
+With your health in mind, this article will give you a clear understanding of The Best Weather for COPD: Where to Go and What to Avoid.

 How Does the Weather Affect COPD?